Art Skool Co-op, 1 Oct 2017. Poster, 29.7 x 21 cm.

 2007 Salford

-Islington Mill Art Academy was founded by a group of local art foundation students who believe that a traditional BA does not prepare students for life beyond education.
+IMMA was founded by a group of local art foundation students who believed that a traditional BA does not prepare students for life beyond education.
 It is a peer-led experiment into alternative modes of art education, tailored to meet the needs of artists striving to develop their creative practice alongside full-time day jobs.
-Founded in 2007, IMAA emphasises shared responsibility.
 A forerunner in the alternative art schools movement, it was set up in response to student fees and the debate around the relevance and usefulness of mainstream art education.
-The Mill’s ethos is based around an openness to try new things.
+The Mill’s ethos is based on an openness to try new things.
 It is a place to experiment and inquire; to translate arts education into something viable and meaningful in the real world.
-IMAA gives artists an opportunity to take control of their own learning through facilitation, practice and experimentation.
-Open to anyone who would like to be an artist and who is interested in taking responsibility for, and direction of, the way in which they intend to do this.
+IMAA emphasises shared responsibility and gives artists an opportunity to take control of their own learning through facilitation, practice and experimentation.

 Juggernauts